West Palm Beach Mayor’s Task Force for Racial & Ethnic Equality

 - One member representing the State Attorney’s Office;

 - One member representing the Public Defender’s Office; and

 - Other members as appointed by the Mayor.

 Check out the complete list of Task Force members and their bios here.

 Mayor James also established 5 fact-finding subcommittees to investigate, study and report findings to the Task Force in the areas of:

 - real estate and housing

-Each subcommittee consists of up to seven members, and is researching and identifying the following:
+Each subcommittee consisted of up to seven members, and researched and identified the following:

 - Opportunities to learn and raise awareness of the history of systemic patterns of racial and ethnic inequities within the City;

 - Best practices to address systemic patterns of racial and ethnic disparities; and